Skip to main content

 • Event properties are pieces of data that can be sent along with every event (which are used to trigger loop emails) via integrations or API calls.

 • Data variables are pieces of data included in transactional emails, which are populated in the API call.
+You can utilize optional data variables to make your transactional emails more dynamic.

 Add dynamic content to emails

 When the email is sent, the dynamic content will be replaced with actual values from the contact, event or data variable.
+Once you’ve selected something from the menu in a campaign or loop email, you will be prompted to enter a fallback value.
+This ensures emails still send even when data is missing.

 If you send an email and the dynamic content is missing a value, the email will not be sent.
 Make sure to add fallback values to avoid missed sends.
+Read more below.

 Fallback values